RoseLeBlood/libcos/README.md

-# libcos 1.2.0
+# libcos 1.2.4
-A simple lib C for osdev
+A simple lib C

 libcos is a very simple biblothek for os developers.
 It contains simple functions that you need in everyday kernel development.